 With the completion of the Desktop Study on Marine Litter, including Microplastics, in the Arctic (the Desktop Study), which Arctic Council Ministers welcomed in 2019, PAME improved the understanding of the scope of marine litter in the Arctic region, synthesized knowledge on its effects on the Arctic marine environment, and identified knowledge gaps.
 The Desktop Study sets the framework for this Arctic Regional Action Plan on Marine Litter in the Arctic (ML-RAP).

-The Desktop Study demonstrated that marine litter can be found across the Arctic marine environment, including in sea ice, in seafloor sediments, and throughout the water column, as well as on coastlines.
+The Desktop Study demonstrated that marine litter can be found across the Arctic marine environment, including in sea ice, in seafloor sediments and marine ecosystem[CHINA], and throughout the water column, as well as on coastlines.
 The presence of marine litter in the Arctic Ocean is connected to human activities occurring both within and outside the Arctic region.

 Marine litter, also known as marine debris, has been defined as “any persistent, manufactured or processed solid material discarded, disposed of, or abandoned in the marine and coastal environment” (UNEP 2009).
-Examples may include all types of plastic, machined wood, textiles, metal, glass, ceramics, rubber and other persistent man-made material.
+Examples may include all types of plastic, machined wood, synthetic fiber and[CHINA] textiles, metal, glass, ceramics, rubber and other persistent artificial[CHINA] material.

-Research summarized within the Desktop Study demonstrated that marine litter is transported to and within the Arctic Ocean via ocean currents, freshwater systems, the atmosphere, and other mechanisms such as ballast water, wildlife and accumulation and subsequent transportation in sea ice, released into the ocean as the ice melts.
+Research summarized within the Desktop Study demonstrated that marine litter is transported to and within the Arctic Ocean via ocean currents, freshwater systems, the atmosphere, and other mechanisms such as ballast water, synthetic fiber and[CHINA] wildlife and accumulation and subsequent transportation in sea ice, released into the ocean as the ice melts.
 In addition, regional circulation patterns, as well as the drift of sea ice along the Transpolar Drift, can influence the distribution of marine litter in the Arctic.

 The Desktop Study considered both land-based and sea-based sources of marine litter.
 Analysis of existing coastal and seafloor litter data identified fisheries-related activities as a major source of marine litter in the Arctic.
 Other activities like aquaculture, fishing, cruise tourism, commercial shipping and oil and gas exploration constitute additional sea-based sources.
-As for land-based sources, waste and wastewater management systems in some coastal Arctic communities were identified as known or potential localized source of marine litter.
+As for land-based sources, ineffective[CHINA] waste and wastewater management systems in some coastal Arctic communities were identified as known or potential localized sources of marine litter.

-A key issue identified within the Desktop Study was the lack of formal and consistent monitoring programs that cover all the sources, pathways, and distribution of marine litter throughout the Arctic and internationally.
-To address this broad need for monitoring in the Arctic, AMAP and CAFF haveve developed Monitoring Guidelines, as described in further detail in Section 6: Environmental Monitoring.

 While the Desktop Study was able to greatly improve an understanding of the state of knowledge on marine litter in the Arctic, it also highlighted key knowledge gaps and future research needs (see Annex 1).

+A key issue identified within the Desktop Study was the lack of formal and consistent monitoring programs that cover the sources, pathways, and distribution of marine litter throughout the Arctic and internationally.
+To address this broad need for monitoring in the Arctic, AMAP has developed Monitoring Guidelines, as described in further detail in Section 6: Environmental Monitoring.

 The knowledge on the distribution of marine litter in the Arctic was found to be geographically skewed due to information being most widely available for the Barents, Norwegian and Bering Seas.
 Comparatively few data points are available for the Central Arctic Ocean and the coastal areas around it in Siberia, Arctic Alaska, mainland Canada, and the Canadian Arctic Archipelago.
 The research needs highlighted in the Desktop Study fell into broad categories, including the need for information on the distribution of marine litter both among geographic subregions and throughout the marine environment; information on the sources and pathways of marine litter; and information on the impacts of marine litter to Arctic wildlife and human populations.